akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Elements with * are mandatory.
 Fill in the locale and scope elements only if your condition applies on localizable and/or scopable attributes.

-**Dashes** (-) must be placed before an element field and after each element contained in value part.
+**Dashes** (-) must be placed before an element field and after each element contained in the value part.

 **Colon** (:) mandatory after each structure element.